 Experience a night of music under the stars at Hartwood Acres Park, featuring:

-The concert begins at 5:30 p.m. with food trucks and Hop Farm Brewing Company opening on-site at 6 p.m.
+The concert begins at 5:30 p.m. with food trucks and craft beer from breweries.
+Men Without Hats will perform on stage at 8:00 p.m.
 Pack a blanket unwind during this musical night in the park.
-A $20 per vehicle donation is requested to benefit the Allegheny County Department of Human Services.
+A $20 donation is requested to benefit the Allegheny County Music Festival Fund.

 Take your pick of concerts to enjoy Sept.
-3, from a free outdoor jazz festival to indie, punk and rock shows at some of the best venues in the city, including:
+1 to 4, from comedy to rock shows at some of the best venues in the city, including:

 Here are a few ways to get out on the water in Pittsburgh!